In Exercises 25–28, use the confidence interval to find the margi... | Channels for Pearson+

 To find the sample mean (), use the formula: .
 Substitute the values of the upper and lower bounds into this formula.

-Perform the subtraction and division in the margin of error formula to calculate the value of E.
+Perform the subtraction and division in the margin of error formula to calculate the margin of error.

-Perform the addition and division in the sample mean formula to calculate the value of .
+Perform the addition and division in the sample mean formula to calculate the sample mean.

 Verified video answer for a similar problem: